Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals

 The GME is most sensitive to BLA, which explicitly breaks the six-fold symmetry of the C-C bond lengths.
 For BLE, we find that the GME decreases monotonically as the C-C distance increases, due to reduced overlap between the $\pi$-orbitals.
 However, the reduction in GME under BLE is less pronounced compared to BLA.
 Other deformations also reduce GME, as expected, with the exception of the pyramid deformation, where the GME slightly increases.
 This anomaly likely arises because the pyramid deformation preserves the six-fold symmetry of the ring.
 Overall, GME agrees well with the expectation that deviations from the equilibrium geometry reduce aromaticity, reinforcing its validity as a quantitative aromaticity index.

-\textbf{Aromaticity in transition states.} During chemical reactions, electrons can become highly delocalized, sometimes forming transient aromatic ring structures.
-A concrete example is the Diels-Alder reaction~\cite{diels1928synthesen,nicolaou2002diels}, where a conjugated butadiene reacts with ethene to form cyclohexene.
-Although neither the reactants nor the product is aromatic, the six $\pi$-electrons involved are temporarily shared across the entire ring as the $\pi$-bonds in butadiene and ethene break to form two new $\sigma$-bonds and a new $\pi$-bond, thereby promoting aromaticity~\cite{manoharan2000computational,matito2005analysis} (see Figure \ref{fig:meao_aromaticity_combined}{(e)} for a graphical description of the reaction).
+{Aromaticity in transition states:} During chemical reactions, electrons can become highly delocalized, sometimes forming transient aromatic ring structures.
+A concrete example is the Diels-Alder cycloaddition~\cite{diels1928synthesen,nicolaou2002diels}, where a conjugated butadiene reacts with ethene to form cyclohexene.
+Although neither the reactants nor the product is aromatic, the six $\pi$-electrons involved are temporarily shared across the entire ring as the $\pi$-bonds in butadiene and ethene break to form two new $\sigma$-bonds and a new $\pi$-bond, thereby promoting aromaticity~\cite{manoharan2000computational,matito2005analysis} (see Figure \ref{fig:meao_aromaticity_combined}f for a graphical description of the reaction).